 However, it may still be included in some frameworks and where it is not explicitly stated that ERR is not a requirement then confirmation of an Apprentice's ERR achievement will still remain a requirement for Apprenticeship certification purposes.

 Is ERR a requirement for this framework?
-YES \square NO \boxtimes
+YES NO \boxtimes

+Delivery and assessment N/A

+pprenticeship Certification

 Level 3, Pathway 6: Building Control

 Construction Technical and Professional: Building Control Technical Support